return to Natural Dog Health Remedies

 Cancer can no doubt cause a lot of pain and discomfort to our pets, and can significantly shorten their lives.
 However, not all cancers carry a poor prognosis.

 If a dog is strong and healthy, the immune system can stop the cancer cells from developing and spreading.
-However, if the immune system is weakened (by whatever factor there is) and therefore the body is not in a state of homeostasis, it may be unable to stop cancer cells from growing, resulting in cancerous (malignant) tumor growth.
+However, if the immune system is weakened and the body is not in a state of homeostasis, it may be unable to stop cancer cells from growing, resulting in cancerous tumor growth.

 How Does Cancer Kill?